What?

 Why are personal and planetary well-being inseparable?

-I believe that the way to feel most fulfilled in life is by extending our sight beyond ourselves to appreciate beauty in our surroundings—in the people, places, and cultural elements we encounter, even if only in one section of the world where we live.
-Of course, it is much easier to recognise beauty when the air is clean and the water is clear.
+I believe we find fulfillment by extending our sight beyond ourselves to appreciate beauty in our surroundings.
 By easing the burden on our planet, we ease the burden on each other, a healthy environment making way for a greater personal appreciation of the everyday.

 Plus an extended group of collaborators who contribute their creativity to Planted